catherine-butler/Coding-Diary-Summer-2021/README.md

 **Today's progress:**

-- I spent half the time on marksheet ready about HTML
+- Spent 1.5 hours on marksheet reading about HTML
 - Was getting to grips with VS code and starting my first website

 **Thoughts:**